marcelmaatkamp/docker-rabbitmq-amqps-mqtts-dnsmapper/README.md

 # Introduction

 RabbitMQ with AMQPS and MQTTS with automatic renewal of certificates from LetsEncrypt in Docker.
-Edit Add topics
+This repository uses a dns-mapper to facilitate automatic dns hostname creation for each docker-container specified in the docker-compose.

 # Start

-Start AMQPS on port 5671, MQTTS on port 8883 and the management interface of RabbitMQ on port 443
+Start AMQPS on port 5671, MQTTS on port 8883 and the management interface of RabbitMQ on port 443:

 ```
 DNS_MAPPER=pseudo.host IP_ADDRESS=12.34.56.78 docker-compose up